 Many women borrowers we interviewed, including SAJIDA clients and non-clients, were listed as the official loan recipients.
 But decisions about how the money was used, whether for a business investment, household expense, or migration-related costs, were often made by husbands or other male family members.

-In some cases, the women themselves described their role as limited to facilitating access to the loan and managing repayments.
+In some cases, women themselves described their role as limited to facilitating access to the loan and managing repayments.
 Larger financial decisions within the household remained male-dominated.

 Women’s financial inclusion, when measured solely by access, can sometimes obscure this gap between participation and agency.